Devon-Stephens/Azure-Network-Protocols/README.md

 <h2>High-Level Steps</h2>

-- Create 2 Virtual Machines within Microsoft Azure.
+- Create 2 Virtual Machines (VM1 & VM2) within Microsoft Azure.
 Using a Windows 10 Pro Operating System and Linux.
-- Connect to Virtual Machine 1 using Remote Connection, then download & install "WireShark" software.
+- Connect to Virtual Machine #1 using Remote Connection, then download & install "WireShark" software.
-- Step 3
-- Step 4
+- Test Connectivity of Virtual Machine #2 using the Command Line and notice ICMP traffic in WireShark.
+- Create a firewall setting for Virtual Machine #2 in Microsoft Azure to stop all incomning ICMP traffic.
+- Securely connect to Virtual machine #2 using SSH protocol in VM1's command line.
+Check SSH traffic in WireShark.
+- Use Command lines in Microsoft PowerShell to check DNS traffic in WireShark.

 <h2>Actions and Observations</h2>